Performance Tuning of the Openflow Connector for Kafka

 Note

-This topic provides guidance for optimizing the performance of the Openflow Connector for Kafka to achieve optimal throughput and minimize latency when ingesting data into Snowflake.
+This topic provides guidance for optimizing the performance of the Snowflake Openflow Connector for Kafka to achieve optimal throughput and minimize latency when ingesting data into Snowflake.

 Performance considerations